Coffin from Hong Kong (film)

-Coffin from Hong Kong (Ein Sarg aus Hongkong) is a 1964 West German thriller film directed by Manfred R. Köhler and starring Heinz Drache, Elga Andersen and Ralf Wolter.
+Coffin from Hong Kong (Ein Sarg aus Hongkong) is a 1964 West German/French co-production thriller film written and directed by Manfred R. Köhler in his feature film debut.
+It stars Heinz Drache, Elga Andersen and Ralf Wolter.
 It is based on the 1962 novel of the same title by James Hadley Chase.

 The film's sets were designed by the art director Nino Borghi.
 Location shooting took place in Hong Kong and London.